 “Stop acting like I’m a cheating husband in front of SG1, McKay,” John said cheerfully.
 “You just said you didn’t want to crawl around in the dirt and you see all the reports, so we aren’t keeping anything from you.
 You just see the words: cave, shaft, underground, and/or bunker and you automatically dismiss it from review.
 AR2 gets those missions and Zelenka is part of AR2.

 “Can you two argue later and continue crawling down the mining shaft?”
-Cameron Mitchell demanded from the behind him
+Cameron Mitchell demanded from behind him.

 Rodney huffed.
 “This isn’t a mining shaft.”